AADHITHYAN07/Growthlink_assignment/README.md

 ## 🔧 Enhancements

 - 🔥 **XGBoost Regressor**: Improved performance using gradient boosting.
-- 📊 **Residual Analysis**: Checked prediction error distribution to confirm normality and unbiased model behavior.
+- 📊 **Residual Analysis**: Verified that residuals are normally distributed and model errors are unbiased.

 ---

 ## 🚀 Results

-- **XGBoost** gave the best performance with the highest R² and lowest RMSE.
+- **XGBoost** performed best with the highest R² and lowest RMSE.
 - Most influential features: Net Worth, Credit Card Debt, and Salary.

 ---